initfive/post-it/README.md

 ## Post-it App

-Small planing App created while working trough Udacity React | Redux | React Native Nanodegree
+Small planing App created with Redux and vanilla JavaScript.

+Created as a part of Udacity React | Redux | React Native Nanodegree

-## 🗂 Provided Assets
+## Provided Assets

 Clone or download Contacts Project folder